josev2046/electric-cafe/README.md

 To maintain rhythmic integrity across sequencers and arpeggiators, the Arturia MiniBrute serves as the master clock.

 * **Master (Arturia MiniBrute):** Generates the internal clock and transmits note data.
-    * *Connection:* MIDI OUT to Korg MIDI IN.
+    * *Connection:* MIDI OUT → Korg MIDI IN.
 * **Slave 1 (Korg MS2000BR):** Synchronises internal LFOs and delays to the master clock.
 Receives note data on MIDI channel 1.
-    * *Connection:* MIDI THRU to Behringer MIDI IN.
+    * *Connection:* MIDI THRU → Behringer MIDI IN.
 * **Slave 2 (Behringer TD-3-MO-AM):** Synchronises the internal acid sequencer to the master clock.
-Set to MIDI channel 2 to ignore external note data.
+Set to MIDI channel 2 to ignore external note data from the MiniBrute keyboard.

 ### B. Audio path (serial processing)
-The audio is routed serially to allow the final stage (Korg MS2000BR) to apply stereo effects to the combined output of the previous analog stages.
+The audio is routed serially to allow the final stage (Korg MS2000BR) to apply stereo effects to the combined output of the previous analogue stages.

-1.  **Stage 1:** The **Behringer TD-3-MO-AM** output is routed into the **Arturia MiniBrute** external audio input.
+1.  **Stage 1:** The **Behringer TD-3-MO-AM** generates raw acid bass and feeds into the **Arturia MiniBrute** external audio input.
-2.  **Stage 2:** The **Arturia MiniBrute** processes the combined signal through its Steiner-Parker filter and Brute Factor overdrive.
+2.  **Stage 2:** The MiniBrute shapes the combined signal through its Steiner-Parker filter and Brute factor overdrive.
-3.  **Stage 3:** The composite mono signal is routed from the MiniBrute output into the **Korg MS2000BR** audio in 1.
+3.  **Stage 3:** The composite mono signal is routed from the MiniBrute output into the **Korg MS2000BR** audio in 1 for effects processing and vocoding.
-4.  **Stage 4:** The Korg applies stereo DSP effects and outputs a line-level stereo signal to the **Yamaha MG06X** mixer.
+4.  **Stage 4:** The Korg applies stereo DSP effects and outputs a line-level stereo signal to the **Yamaha MG06X** mixer for final output control.

 ---